As a La Trobe student, you have certain rights. This includes the right to:

 Equality and diversity

-You have a right to equal access to studies and facilities, regardless of disability, cultural differences or location.
+You have a right to equal access to studies, regardless of disability, cultural differences or location.
 The Equality and Diversity Centre helps to ensure equal access for all students and supports students who may be unfairly treated.

 If you have a student visa, you have a specific right to a quality education and tuition protection, under Australia's Education Services for Overseas Students (ESOS) legislation.